adamtuliper/Unity-OrksWithForks/README.md

 ### Getting Started : Creating your first game ###

 In this exercise you will create your first Unity game.
 But first let's explore the Editor interface in Unity.

 1. The Hierarchy window contains everything in your scene.
 A scene is essentially a level in your game.
 When the game loads, it will load the first scene in your build settings (control-shift-b) or if you are working in the Editor, the current scene will load when you play test your game.
-2. The Scene tab contains your design surface for your level.
+1. The Scene tab contains your design surface for your level.
 Here you drag/drop objects and arrange your objects.
-3. Next is the Game window where you will see your game when test playing it.
+1. Next is the Game window where you will see your game when test playing it.
-4. The Play bar or Tool bar allows you to play your game right in Unity without having to build externally.
+1. The Play bar or Tool bar allows you to play your game right in Unity without having to build externally.
 It also allows you to pause and run your game one frame at a time.
-5. After that is the Inspector window that has the properties of the currently selected Game Object.
+1. After that is the Inspector window that has the properties of the currently selected Game Object.
-6. Finally the Project window is what contains all of the art, models, images, scripts, audio, and files (assets) that make up your project.
+1. Finally the Project window is what contains all of the art, models, images, scripts, audio, and files (assets) that make up your project.

 ![The Editor](/Images/Editor.PNG "The Editor")

 Unity's Asset Store allows you to buy (or get some for free) various assets related to your game.
-AssetStore

 ![The Asset Store](/Images/AssetStore.PNG "The Asset Store")